-Social behavior on dog’s a suggestion of the dog for play by interacting with the others, typically with other dogs or “fighting pals”.
-When dogs are in the mode to get involved in a social play, they typically have excessive and insistent movements, curved bodies, lateral movements, open mouth, and a moving tail from side to side.
+Social behavior on a dog’s a suggestion of the dog for play by interacting with the others, typically with other dogs or “fighting pals.”
+When dogs are in the mode to get involved in a social play, they usually have excessive and continuous movements, curved bodies, lateral movements, open mouth, and a moving tail from side to side.

 When dogs take turns being on top, by involving a break in the game, continuing it by standing side by side while mouthing each other’s head and neck – this indicates dogs are playing a balanced version of the game.

-The negative side of social play is that sometimes the dog might get overexcited, something that might stress him, something that can lead towards the aggression.
-When the dogs are chasing each other, this should be interrupted it at the moment it exceeds two minutes, as it can end up in conflict between the two.
+The negative side of social play is that sometimes the dog might get overexcited, something that might stress him, something that can lead to aggression.
+When the dogs are chasing each other, this should be interrupted it at the moment it exceeds two minutes, as it can end up in a conflict between the two.

 When a dog is on a sexual play mode or excited, he shows clear signs such as mounting, thrusting and masturbating.
-Masturbation of the dogs is done in various ways such as mounting and thrusting against people, other animals, objects, beds, toys or by only licking themselves.
-Yet, to dogs, this is just a play, since they normally do not erect or ejaculate during a play.
+Masturbation of the dogs is done in various ways such as climbing and pushing against people, other animals, objects, beds, toys or by only licking themselves.
+To dogs, this is just a play, since they usually do not erect or ejaculate during a play.

-Sexual play is a normal dog behavior and dogs that have had no earlier humping experience are prone to have difficulties in mating.
-In addition, dogs with no mate are predisposed to hump on lifeless objects.
+Dogs Sexual play is a healthy dog behavior, and dogs that have had no earlier humping experience are prone to have difficulties in mating.
+Besides, dogs with no mate are predisposed to hump on inanimate objects.

-A problem that occurs with less socialized dogs is that they tent to over-mount over other dogs just to show control or superiority over them.
-Another problematic of dogs when they get stressful or excited is over-masturbation, which is harmful for the dog’s health as it can grow masturbation into a compulsive habit – something that can create difficulties in dog, as regards of functioning normally.
+A problem that occurs with less socialized dogs is that they tent to over-mount over other dogs to show control or superiority over them.
+Another problematic of dogs when they get stressful or excited is over-masturbation, which is harmful to the dog’s health as it can grow masturbation into a compulsive habit – something that can create difficulties in a dog, as regards of functioning normally.

-Head halter is also an option as you feel that dog can represent danger to strangers when outdoors – a tool that helps controlling the head and muzzle of the dog.
+Head halter is also an option as you feel that dog can represent a danger to strangers when outdoors – a tool that helps to control the head and muzzle of the dog.

-Predatory drive or readiness to chase moving things is something that many dog possess.
-In the context of the game dogs love chasing balls, stick, leaf and many other moving objects.
+Predatory drive or readiness to chase moving things is something that many dogs possess.
+In the context of the game, dogs love chasing balls, stick, leaf, and many other flying objects.

-Something that everyone having a dog must know also about this play is that dogs have a need for chasing things, so it is important to involve them in such games, otherwise they might end up chasing imaginary things, something that might damage dog’s state of mind.
+Something that everyone has a dog must know is also about this play is that dogs need chasing things, so it is important to involve them in such games.
+Otherwise they might end up chasing imaginary things, something that might damage dog’s state of mind.

 Another thing to know is “predatory drift” or the drive of dogs to become overly provoked by chasing – often ending with an attack.
-Therefore keeping an eye of the dog when playing with other animals or people is essential, sometimes even requiring professional help and trainings to avoid this destructive behavior if occurring.
+Therefore keeping an eye of the dog when playing with other animals or people is essential, sometimes even requiring professional help and training to avoid this destructive behavior is occurring.